mellaadaktary/2420-Assignment1/README.md

 - `auth` deals with authentication-related tasks
 - `init` initializes the authentication process[^8]

-after running this command doctl will ask for the personal access token
+After running this command doctl will ask for the personal access token

-11. paste it into the prompt and press enter
+11. Paste it into the prompt and press enter

-after this step run:
+After this step run:
 ```bash
 doctl account get
 ```
-- `account get` retrieves details from your profile such as Email Address, Team, Account Droplet limit , and more. [^9] if everything went successfully you should see an output that says this
+- `account get` retrieves details from your profile such as Email Address, Team, Account Droplet limit , and more. [^9]

+if everything went successfully you should see an output that says this

 ![[doctl account get.png]]

-we are now going to connect the public SSH key from the previous task to our DigitalOcean account by running:[^7]
+We are now going to connect the public SSH key from the previous task to our DigitalOcean account by running:[^7]
 ```bash
  doctl compute ssh-key import <name> --public-key-file ~/.ssh/my-key.pub
 ```